kaslusimoes/MSc-Thesis/source/27_entropicdynamics.md

 The idea of entropic dynamics has started with work from Ariel Caticha [for an extensive treatment see e.g. @Caticha2012].
 It was created as a tool to recover the laws of physics as rules of inference - which is still being pursued, as one can see in [@Ipek2018].
 However, the idea has proven to be a powerful concept in other areas as well.
 For example, [@Alves2016] has described the existence of sympatric multiculturalism of societies using this rationale.

 Here we follow [@Alves2015; @Alves2016; @Alves2018] and describe a model for perceptron agents using Entropic Dynamics.
-The full derivation can be found in [@sec:appendix].
+The full derivation can be found in [@ch:appendix].

 ### Basics {#sec:edbasics}